niwinz/django-sse/README.rst

         def iterator(self):
             while True:
                 self.sse.add_message("time", str(time.time()))
-                Yield
+                yield

 The ``iterator()`` method must be a generator of data stream.
 The view has ``sse`` object, for more information, see sse_ module documentation.

-The acomulated data on sse is flushed to the client every iteration (yield statement), you can flush sometimes as you need.
+The acomulated data on sse is flushed to the client every iteration (yield statement).
+You can flush the buffer, sometimes as you need.

 Using a redis as message queue for push messages to client